WEAAD Home | ABOUT | TOOLS & TIPS | TAKE ACTION | EVENTS | SOCIAL MEDIA | Gallery

 - Create a virtual or mail in art, essay, or poem contest for kids about the value and respect of older people!

-- Have your sorority or fraternity do a service project by mail or social networking sites to help older people.
-Arrange through your college or university a friendly caller program, or send cards and letters through your mail carrier to nursing homes or home bound isolated older people in our neighborhoods.
+- Organize a service project for your sorority or fraternity through mail or social networking sites to assist older individuals.
+Coordinate with your college or university for a friendly caller program or send cards and letters through your mail carrier to nursing homes or isolated older community members

-- Encourage our teens to start a social media campaign to promote dignity and support for older people.
+- Start a social media campaign to promote dignity and support for older people.